-Plain English should be used at all times to ensure that any reader can understand and comply with the content, regardless of their level of knowledge of the subject.
+Plain English should always be used to ensure that any reader can understand and comply with the content, regardless of their level of knowledge of the subject.

 Avoid jargon and use every day familiar words.

 Avoid marketing terms, aspirational statements, trendy words, colloquialisms, euphemisms and slang.